-MRFCJ's work is centred on the seven Principles of Climate Justice, one of which is to ensure that decisions on climate change and participatory, transparent and accountable.
+The Foundation's work is centred on the seven Principles of Climate Justice, one of which is to ensure that decisions on climate change are participatory, transparent and accountable.
 From discussions with networks and groups in Uganda, some key themes emerged on the role of group participation in promoting transparency and accountability.